raspberrypilearning/animated-story/en/quiz1/question_2.md

   --- feedback ---

   Correct!
-The Intersection Observer is used to observe changes in how an element intersects with its containing parent or viewport.
+The intersection observer is used to observe changes in how an element intersects with its containing parent or viewport.
 This then provides a way to react to elements entering or exiting the visible area.

   --- /feedback ---

-- ( ) To read the Document Object Model (DOM) structure.
+- ( ) To read the document object model (DOM) structure.

   --- feedback ---

   Take another look.
-The Intersection Observer is not intended for checking the DOM structure; its purpose is to track the visibility of elements.
+The intersection observer is not intended for checking the DOM structure; its purpose is to track the visibility of elements.

   --- /feedback ---